Fortunately these days you have more good choices in the $500 to $1000 range than you did just a few years ago.

 A leader in the mid-price range, the Sole F63 is an incredible value when it's on sale for under $1000, with a large cushioned belt, powerful/quiet motor, good incline, durable construction, Bluetooth workout tracking, easy folding and a rock-solid warranty.

-The Adventure 3 is a winner with advanced cushioning, ViaFit tracking and lots of built in workouts at an incredible price.
-Featuring easy folding, good incline capability, advanced cushioning, built in speakers and a strong warranty.
+The 7.0 AT is a winner with advanced cushioning, Bluetooth connectivity and lots of built in workouts at an incredible price.
+Featuring easy folding, good incline capability, strong/quiet motor, built in speakers, large running area and a strong warranty.

 ProForm has several great models to choose from with features you expect to find on much pricier treadmills.
-The 995i has a strong motor, Power display and lots of built in workouts, plus incline, a large belt, strong motor, entertainment/Internet and folding capability.
+The Carbon T7 has a strong motor, 7" touch screen display and lots of built in workouts, plus incline, a large belt, iFit tracking and folding capability.

 Those are going to be the best treadmills in the $500-$1000 range as far as value offered, features and capabilities.